 Using a Shoe Stretcher

 This little device can help you avoid some of the troubles that come with breaking in your soccer cleats.
-There are many different kinds which can be purchased, some help with the shoe’s sides and some make more space for the toes.
+There are many different kinds that can be purchased, some help with the shoe’s sides and some make more space for the toes.

 A shoe stretcher is very simple to use.
 Just put it in your shoe and adjust it so it stretches out the areas you find problematic.
 It should be left inside the cleat for 24 hours.